cs3216/cs3216.github.io/coursework/mobile/index.md

 cache, helps to provide a consistent experience even when there is no connection.

 <div class="box">
-  <strong>Warning</strong>: Support for service workers are still in development
+  <strong>Warning</strong>: Support for service workers are relatively new and are still in development, which may result in browser compatibility issues.
+Most features have been implemented in modern
-  which may result in browser compatibility issues.
+  browsers.
 Check out
   <a href="https://jakearchibald.github.io/isserviceworkerready">
   https://jakearchibald.github.io/isserviceworkerready</a> for the current state of support.
 </div>

-If the targeted browser does not support service workers, your application should degrade gracefully!
+Even if the targeted browser does not support service workers, your application should still degrade gracefully!
 Offline support is just a good-to-have; the core functionality of your site should still work!

 To get started, we first need to register a service worker with our browser.
 Create two files: